-As an integral part of the hospice, the Family Support Service is made up of a range of professionals including a social worker, counsellors, art psychotherapists, a development worker and chaplaincy.

-Our Family Support Service offers care and support for adults, children and young people, helping our patients and their families and carers live with the effects of life limiting illness.
-We work closely with all of them to provide practical, emotional and spiritual support through counselling and support services, a social work service, chaplaincy services, our Children and Young People Services and support and advice for professionals and community partners.
+As an integral part of the Hospice, the Family Support Service comprises a range of professionals, including a social worker, counsellors, a development worker, and chaplaincy.
+Our Family Support Service offers care and support for adults, children and young people, helping our patients and their families and carers live with the effects of life-limiting illnesses.
+We work closely with all of them to provide practical, emotional, and spiritual support through counselling and support services, a social work service, chaplaincy services, our Children and Young People Services and support and advice for professionals and community partners.

-The team have worked in partnership with Glasgow City and East Renfrewshire Council to engage with local school and health-based partnerships for promotion of a whole school approach to loss, grief and bereavement.
+The team has worked in partnership with Glasgow City and East Renfrewshire Council to engage with local school and health-based partnerships to promote a whole school approach to loss, grief, and bereavement.